lnfernux/lnfernux.github.io/_posts/2023-03-04-SecurityStrategy.md

 # A quick note on security mindset

-THis just might be an assumption made due to my experience, but I find a lot of people in the security business think in a binary way, you're either **secure** or you're **not**.
+This just might be an assumption made due to my experience, but I find a lot of people in the security business think in a binary way, you're either **secure** or you're **not**.
 Which is a fair statement for the current status of your outfit, if you're a fan of dealing in absolutes.

 ![](/img/obi.gif)